Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-components.typ

     gutter: 50pt,
     [
     #nb_heading([Skid Steer with Omni Wheels], level: 2)
-    This design uses a simple skid steer design, much like what is found on many types of small front loader vehicles.
+    This design uses a simple skid steer #footnote("See glossary.") design, much like what is found on many types of small front loader vehicles.
 In order to mitigate the issues with dragging wheels on the ground while turning this drivetrain uses omni wheels, which can be pushed side to side as well as forward and backwards.
     #nb_admonition(
       type: "note",
     )[